jericmac/jericmac.github.io/_posts/2019-01-09-function-yf.md

   - Time Series
   - ASX
   - Data
+image: /images/post2/post-01-09-2019-dataframe.png

 ---

-### Function Description

-This function returns a pandas dataframe
+This function uses Yahoo Finance to return a pandas dataframe containing prices/volumes for a list of symbols.

 ```python